 The 1-ply white pickguard features two pickups that Fleming himself designed to perfectly mimic the tone and response of the originals.
 The wiring features a lovely clear neck pickup without any capacitor dulling down the tone like the early originals.
 This is complemented with an “Esquire-esque” circuit around the bridge pickup.
 The middle switch position is the bridge pickup with the tone control, while the switch in position 3 is the bridge pickup hard wired to the output – ie bypassing the tone control.
 This is similar to the wiring on early Blackguard Esquires and offers great versatility in the pickup combinations.

 The result is classic Telecaster twang, spark, and sweetness.
 The control knobs roll effortlessly, but still have enough resistance to smoothly operate with a pinky if that’s your thing.

 While showing playing wear is the whole point of this light relic Tele, the guitar has actually hardly been played at all.
 There is no fretwear, but the feel and sound of this thing is that of an old instrument – as close as you can get the real thing without having to take out an extra mortgage.

 Chris Fleming no longer works at Fender Custom Shop, and it is our experience that his Masterbuilt guitars, and Teles in particular, are becoming more and more sought after, and therefore more collectible.
 And for good reason - if you can get a chance to lay your hands on this one you’ll understand why.

-Sale includes case candy including tags, cleaning cloth and Certificate of Authenticity signed by Chris Fleming.
+Sale includes a bunch of case candy including ashtray, cleaning cloth, tags and Certificate of Authenticity signed by Chris Fleming.

 Comes in its original tweed Fender case in good condition.